 - 5. Standards or policies regarding student preparation and success; - 6.
 District and College governance structures as related to faculty roles; - 7.
-Faculty roles and involvement in the accreditation process, including the College's selfstudy and other annual reports; - 8.
+Faculty roles and involvement in the accreditation process, including the College's self-study and other annual reports; - 8.
 Policies for faculty professional development activities; - 9.
 Processes for program review; - 10.
 Processes for institutional planning and budget development; and - 11.
 Other academic and professional matters as mutually agreed upon between the Governing Board and Academic Senate.

-In addition, the American Federation of Teachers (AFT) is the exclusive bargaining agent for the faculty employed by the GCCCD and as such negotiates and represents faculty in contractual issues.
+In addition, the American Federation of Teachers (AFT) is the exclusive bargaining agent for the faculty employed by the GCCCD and, as such, negotiates and represents faculty in contractual issues.
 As the roles of the Academic Senate and AFT overlap on matters covered by both the "10+1" and the Collective Bargaining Agreement (CBA), the Grossmont College Academic Senate has established appointment policies which include AFT representation.

-Supervisors/administrators
+Supervisors/Administrators

-The Administrators' Association has a two-fold purpose in the Grossmont-Cuyamaca Community College District: as an employee union, and representation of supervisors/administrators as a constituency\ group.
+The Administrators' Association has a two-fold purpose in the Grossmont-Cuyamaca Community College District: as an employee union, and representation of supervisors/administrators as a constituency group.
 The Administrators' Association represents classified and educational supervisors and supervisors/administrators, but does not include confidential supervisors/administrators, the vice presidents or the college president.
-Administrators' Association shall make appointments to councils\, committees\, and task forces for those groups specifying its representation from the perspective of its role as the constituency\ representative.
+Administrators' Association shall make appointments to councils, committees, and task forces for those groups specifying its representation from the perspective of its role as the constituency representative.

 Representatives appointed to Grossmont College governance committees will be Grossmont College employees.
-When the Administrators' Association President is not a Grossmont College employee, they will appoint a Grossmont College member to any ex-officio seat the association President occupies.
+When the Administrators' Association President is not a Grossmont College employee, the Administrators' Association President will appoint a Grossmont College employee to any exofficio seat the Administrators' Association President occupies.

-Standing committees have two co-chairs\: one appointed ex-officio administrator and one selected by the constituency group from the current committee membership.
-To prevent one constituency\ group from occupying both co-chair\ positions, representatives from the Administrators' Association will not participate as a rotating co-chair\.
+Standing committees have two co-chairs: one appointed ex-officio administrator and one selected by the constituency group from the current committee membership.
+To prevent one constituency group from occupying both co-chair positions, representatives from the Administrators' Association will not participate as a rotating co-chair.